+Data were generated on employees who work in both private and public organizations.
+Because of the sensitivity of the issue, all participants did not accept to give the name of organizations, their occupations and names in this research.
 The interviews were conducted face to face when possible, and over the skype in some situations.
 The interview schedule consists of questions that explore employees’ perspectives regarding working process in the organization, communication with manager, discrimination perception, understanding discrimination, governments’ policies to religious minorities, and workplaces for religious minorities.
 In order to have rich insight, we created sensitizing questions in the interview schedule (Corbin and Strauss, 2008).
 These types of questions have been used for diagnosing existing problems and situations regarding religious minorities, and to provide accuracy of knowledge in relation to religious minorities in Turkish context.
 The interviews lasted between 30 to 40 minutes and voice recorded.

+In Pakistan, interviews were conducted with 17 Shia Muslim employees.
+Respondents were approached through personal networks of the authors and also through social networks such as LinkedIn, Facebook and Twitter.
+Interviews were conducted both face to face and online.
+The online method was helpful in view of the geographical spread of the Shia population and the sensitivity of this topic.
+Another advantage of the online method was its ability to provide access to individuals who would be difficult, if not impossible, to reach through other channels (Garton, Haythornthwaite, & Wellman, 1999; Wellman, 1997).

+We did not record names of our participants or their organizations.
+Any identifiable details from responses were amended to mask individual and organizational identity.
+Snowball sampling was used and the respondents were asked to spread the word only to Shia Muslim acquaintances who met the three parameters: Shia Muslims, formal work experience, lives in Pakistan.
+Indeed, the results show that the method adopted proved to be more inclusive, allowing a reach across all areas of Pakistan.

+14 of the interviewees had a graduate degree or higher qualification.
+Only three of them were female.
+Nine of the interviewees were married.

 NVIVO, qualitative analysis software has been used for producing codes and creating themes.
 For the analysis of data, theoretical sampling approach of Corbin and Strauss (2008) was used.
 This sampling is a concept driven approach for data.
 It provides relevant concepts regarding problems and situations that we want to diagnose, thus theoretical sampling provided to explore the concepts in each interview.
 The main difference between snowball sampling and theoretical sampling is focus point of approaches.
 Snowball sampling indicates how we reached our interviewees, and theoretical sampling indicates how we analysed data.

 Findings

-As it is observed from Table 3, which indicates characteristics of the participants in our study, 17 “Alevi” and 4 Christian individuals participated in the study.
-The participant age range spanned from 22 to 51, and all interviewees are from Istanbul and Izmir, two well-known industrial cities in Turkey.
+As it is observed from Table 3, which indicates characteristics of the Turkish participants in our study, 17 “Alevi” participated in the study.
+The participant age range in Turkey spanned from 22 to 51, and all interviewees are from Istanbul and Izmir, two well-known industrial cities in Turkey.
 In terms of education, the interviewee attainment levels ranged from high school diploma to the Bachelor degree.
 Many of the participants worked in the public sector; however, some participants worked in the private sector as well.
+The positions of employees are in the lower or middle classes in the organizations.

+In Pakistan, data on age and occupation was not collected.
+3 out of 17 interviewees were female while all of them were Shia and more than 2/3rd of them had a work experience of between 1 and 20 years.

+Table 3: Participants in Turkey